sigrudds1/Godot-MariaDB-Connector-Plugin/README.md

 - [Ko-fi](https://ko-fi.com/vikingtinkerer)

 ## Version Updates Summary
+v1.6.0 - Added prepared statement functionality.

 v1.5.0 - Added static member connect_instance, doc additions and updates, added gdscript examples in demo.
 MariaDBConnector::connect_instance returns a connected MariaDBConnector instance bypassing the need for the new() constructor and a connect_db... method.

 v1.4.0 - Added new breakout methods for query and supporting last_error member variable to test for errors, context method name was changed, added gdscript examples in demo.